KRD66778/PteroStats/README.md

 # Channel and RefreshTime Configuration
 channel: 'CHANNEL ID' # Put channel id here where the embed will be sended
-refreshtime: 60 # Time when the embed edited/refreshed (MUST BE A SECONDS) (RECOMMENDED MORE THAN 20 SECONDS)
+refreshtime: 10 # Time when the embed edited/refreshed (MUST BE A SECONDS) (RECOMMENDED MORE THAN 20 SECONDS)

-# Panel Info's
-panel:
-  url: 'HOST PANEL LINK' # Put panel url here.
-Example: https://panel.purenodes.net
-  adminkey: 'ADMIN APIKEY' # Put Admin Apikey here. check https://your.host.url/admin/api (your.host.url is an example link) to get the Admin ApiKey

 # Embed Configuration
 embed: